EricDw/bubo/README.md

 # bubo

-A combinatorial parser library writtren in Dart.
+A combinatorial parser library written in Dart.

 ## Getting Started